codylocks/Cancer-Classification-Capstone/README.md

 Data was taken from [GDC Cancer Portal](https://gdc.cancer.gov/).

 I used the 1703 primary diagnostic slides from the brain cancer sections.
-And downloaded:
+And downloadedthe following:

 1. Manifest (text file)
 1. Clinical data (json)
 1. Metadata (json)

+### GDC Downlader Tool:

+The following tool, [GDC-Data-Transfer-Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool), was used to download the SVS files onto a google compute instance, at the same time [this process](./_cloud-scripts/continous_transfer_to_bucket.py) transfered them to a Bucket for storage.

+### Building Dataframes:

 ## Citations: